Synthetic Biology Puts A Leash On GMOs

 The teams performed extensive tests to see whether the newly engineered bacteria could evolve ways to sidestep the need for synthetic amino acids.
 Whenever the microbes managed the feat, the researchers tweaked the DNA until the bacteria depended solely on the synthetic amino acids.

-Previous strategies for containing genetically modified bacteria seem “naive” in hindsight, Ellis says.
-These earlier strategies employed kill switches, which are “systems where the organism dies if some compound or environmental cue wasn’t given,” he adds.
-“Here the kill system is fully embedded in the heart of the bacteria.”

-In theory, the strategy could be extended to other genetically modified organisms, such as plants, Voigt says.
-“It will probably be really hard, but not impossible,” he adds.
-According to Ellis, the next step is to get the platform working in yeast, which will be “an order of magnitude harder than bacteria.”
+In theory, the strategy could be extended to other GMOs, such as plants, Voigt says.
+“It will probably be really hard, but not impossible.”

 Another important step is to improve containment by ensuring that all DNA engineered into the organism relies on the synthetic amino acid, Ellis says.
 “If you accidentally spill the bacteria into the environment, it’s going to die,” he says.
 “But that DNA is left behind.
 The genetically modified genes could be incorporated into other bacteria through horizontal transfer,” he warns.
 “To alleviate all fears, we need to ensure that all genes you add to an organism—say for making insulin or biofuels—are also behind the genetic firewall and somehow encode the 21st amino acid.”